invokemedia/wordpress-starter/README.md

 Be sure to [update the apache .htaccess file](/.htaccess#L9-L10) with your domain to the requests to WordPress are rewritten correctly.

+#### Nginx Note

+You will need to add the `nginx-wp.conf` block of code to your sites virtual host file.
+You will need to [update the nginx-wp.conf file](/nginx-wp.conf#L2) with your domain before using it properly.

 ### Commands

 The composer setup includes some commands that can be run manually or also run after an update: